cardano-foundation/CIPs/CIP-0116/README.md

 This CIP lays out strong conventions that future schema authors must follow, along with a large set of design principles and conventions.
 The aim is to minimize the potential for unavoidable deltas between schemas.

-By setting sometimes arbitrary conventions we hope to create a single possible interpretation from CBOR to JSON.
-This is beneficial as it allows the development of downstream standards, which rely on a canonical JSON representation.
+By setting sometimes arbitrary conventions we hope to create a single possible interpretation from CBOR to JSON, alleviating any ambiguity.

 ### Absence of extensibility